Skip to main content

 Academic

 A sophisticated analysis of age-related metabolic decline moves beyond isolated symptoms to a systems-biology perspective.
-The intricate connections between the endocrine, nervous, and systems reveal a deeply interconnected network.
+The intricate connections between the endocrine, nervous, and cellular energy systems reveal a deeply interconnected network.
 The conversation about reversing this decline must therefore focus on the primary regulatory axes and their influence on downstream cellular processes.

 The Hypothalamic-Pituitary-Gonadal (HPG) axis, which governs reproductive and metabolic hormones, serves as a central control node.
 Its age-related dysregulation has profound and direct consequences for mitochondrial function, providing a clear mechanistic link between hormonal status and cellular energy dynamics.